RENCI/apsviz-timeseriesdb-ingest/README.md

 python prepare4Ingest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask SequenceIngest

+On Sterling, using k8s, the command would be:

+python prepare4Ingest.py --ingestDir /data/ast-run-ingester/ --inputTask SequenceIngest

 #### Ingest data

 To ingest the gauge data run the command below in the /home/nru directory:

 python runIngest.py --harvestDir /data/DataHarvesting/DAILY_HARVESTING/ --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask SequenceIngest

+On Sterling, using k8s, the command would be:

+python runIngest.py --harvestDir /data/ast-run-harvester/ --ingestDir /data/ast-run-ingester/ --inputTask SequenceIngest

 ### Ingest The Long Way

 #### Ingest Station Data

+If running the commands below on Sterling, using k8s, replace the directory paths with the /data/ast-run-harvester/, and /data/ast-run-ingester/ directory paths, where appropriate.

 To ingest the station meta data run the command below in the /home/nru directory: